-The most important part I wanted to nail was that shiny crust on top and just look how perfect it turned out!!
-Tips for that are in the pink box below.
+The most important part I wanted to nail was that shiny crust on top.

 How to Make Fudgy Brown Butter Brownies

 Below are tips and insights into the HOW and WHY of brownie baking.
 I definitely suggest you read before making the recipe!
 And if you want even more info on the science of brownies, check out my original Ultimate Brownie Guide here.

 A skillet works better than a saucepan for browning butter because there’s more surface area for the brown bits to develop.
 Whatever you do, never use nonstick for browning butter.

 - In a medium skillet set over medium heat, melt the butter.